Was This Time Actually Different?

 June 26, 2020

 We know the Coronavirus has impacted everyone in ways that were unimaginable just a few months ago.
-This post is the fourth in a series designed to help you make the most of this challenging time.
+This post is the seventh in a series designed to help you make the most of this challenging time.
 You can read prior posts in the Coronavirus Resources section of the SWP Blog.

 On February 26, I wrote this post about the then-current market environment.
 I implored readers to avoid the urge to make drastic changes to their investment plan due to COVID-19, under the mistaken belief that “this time is different.”